karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Interfaces/TaskScheduleApiInterface/updateTaskScheduleById.md

-TaskScheduleApiInterface::updateTaskScheduleById — Updates the taskSchedule row identified by the given id.
+TaskScheduleApiInterface::updateTaskScheduleById — Updates the task schedule row identified by the given id.